JohnAnselmi/gravity-forms-react-native/README.md

 Contributions are welcome!
 To contribute:

-1. Fork the repository.
+1. Clone the repository (`git clone https://github.com/JohnAnselmi/gravity-forms-react-native.git`).
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`).
+2. Create a new branch for your feature (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add AmazingFeature'`).
+3. Make your changes and commit them (`git commit -m 'Add AmazingFeature'`).
 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a Pull Request.